 Would you rather entrust your life or the life of your child to a no-name doctor or a surgeon with a proven record of successful surgeries if you had a choice?
 Would you follow advice on fitness and personal health from a weak or obese person or a muscular athlete?
 I suppose, for many, the answers to both questions are obvious.

 So, check first whether this person actually makes money the way he or she tells you or by selling you some financial bullshit.
-Or, if a person who calls herself a “financial advisor” hasn’t achieved any noticeable results in managing her personal finances, why do you even listen to them?
+Or, if a person who calls herself a “financial advisor” hasn’t achieved noticeable results in managing her finances, why do you even listen to them?

 Math, economy and history